Last updated: October 31, 2021

 You can rent a car and drive yourself, bike the route and camp along the way, or even go on guided tours.
 Whether you bike or drive, there are free camp sites along the way you can take advantage of.

 We rented a car for our time in San Martin de los Andes and I highly recommend it.

-While car rentals in Argentina are far from cheap, having the freedom to move is worth every penny.
+While car rentals in Patagonia are far from cheap, having the freedom to move is worth every penny.

 You can rent your car in any of the cities near the 7 lakes: Bariloche, Villa la Angostura, or San Martin de los Andes.

 There is no need to rent a large truck or 4×4.
 We had no issues with the tiniest and cheapest rental car category.

 I recommend reserving your car well in advance, especially for December through February (peak summer season).
 They will sell out in high season but may very well run out of cars in shoulder season as well.